Towards a Robust Deep Neural Network in Texts: A Survey: Preliminaries

+In defending against adversarial attacks, the goal is to build a robust DNN model in tackling various known and unknown adversarial techniques well \cite{ncaanpwbjrdtigamak2019}.
+In the existing studies, the mainstream defense strategies could be divided into adversarial example detection and model enhancement.

-Inspired by \cite{ncaanpwbjrdtigamak2019}, the goals of defense are to protect DNN-based systems from adversarial attacks and to evaluate the robustness of these systems in the worst-case.
-For the former, defenders try to detect adversarial examples and bar them from the DNN models.
-The latter is that defenders have trained the models through various ways to enhance their robustness for making the attack fail.
-Accordingly, defense can be divided into detection and model enhancement.
-The general way of detection is to detect the inputs.
-The other is achieved by enhancing the robustness of DNNs in training process, including adversarial training, changing the loss functions of models, testing, and verification methods.
-In texts, spelling check and adversarial training are two major ways to defend against adversarial attacks.
-The spelling check is a special detection method in NLP and the other is a general approach used in image, text, audio, etc.
+Adversarial example detection indicates to directly distinguish adversarial examples from the legitimate inputs based on the observed subtle differences.
+Model enhancement involves parameters update or architecture modification, such as adversarial training and adding additional layers.
+In texts, spelling check and adversarial training are two major ways for defending against adversarial attacks.
+The spelling check is a special detection method in NLP, while adversarial training is a general approach employed in image, text, audio, \etc{}